-The Code of Audit Practice sets out four audit dimensions which set a common framework for all public sector audits in Scotland.
-We will consider how the Council in addressing these areas, including any risks to their achievement, as part of our audit work as follows:
+The Code of Audit Practice sets our four audit dimensions which set a common framework for all public sector audits in Scotland.
+We will consider how the Council is addressing these areas, including any risks to their achievement, as part of our audit work as follows:

 Audit dimension Areas to be considered Impact on the 2018/19 Audit Financial sustainability looks forward to the medium and longer term to consider whether the body is planning effectively to continue to deliver its services or the way in which they should be delivered.
 The financial planning systems in place across the shorter and longer terms.
 The arrangements to address any identified funding gaps.
 The affordability and effectiveness of funding and investment decisions made.
 Workforce planning.
-From our work in 2017/18, we found that the council has a clear process in place for its long-term and medium-term financial planning.
-As discussed on Page 4, the council has achieved significant savings over the last 5 years through its Transformation Strategy and looks to continue to transform service delivery through its new Transformation Strategy programme, reported to Council in June 2018.
-We will assess the progress made in implementation of the new Transformation Strategy as part of our 2018/19 audit.
-Audit Risk: There is a risk that the objectives of Transformation Strategy are not met and financial balance is not achieved.
-In view of the Scottish Government's Medium Term Financial Strategy (MTFS) (discussed further on page 25) we will consider the extent to which the Council has reviewed the potential implications of the MTFS for its own financial planning and whether it is taking these into account in its arrangement for financial management and financial sustainability.
+The Council anticipates further significant cash reductions in the General Revenue Grant from the Scottish Government.
+In 2018/19, the Council's MTFP forecast an annual funding gap of £15.6m by 2023/24.
+The MTFP will need to be revised in 2018/19 given the allocation of £5m for ferry funding, some £3m lower than the amount anticipated by the Council.
+We will review the MTFP and underlying assumptions to determine if it is relevant and robust.
+Audit Risk: The Council's medium-term financial planning is insufficiently robust and does not reflect current and reasonably foreseeable circumstances.
+The Council is forecasting an overspend against budget of £1.8m (1.6%) in 2018/19, requiring an additional draw on reserves.
+This overspend is substantially due to an underachievement of savings anticipated from redesign projects.
+We will consider the Council's Business Transformation and Service Delivery programmes to consider their achievability.
+Audit Risk: The Council's Business Transformation and Service Delivery programmes are not appropriately progressed, resulting in benefits not being realised and financial targets being missed.
+In view of the Scottish Government's Medium Term Financial Strategy (MTFS) (discussed further on page 28) we will consider the extent to which the Council has reviewed the potential implications of the MTFS for its own financial planning and whether it is taking these into account in its arrangement for financial management and financial sustainability.
 Audit Risk: The Council's long-term financial planning is inconsistent with the Scottish Governments five-year plan.

-Audit dimensions (continued)
+Wider scope requirements (continued) Audit dimensions (continued)

-Audit dimension Areas to be considered Impact on the 2018/19 Audit Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively Systems of internal control.
+Audit dimension Areas to be considered Impact on the 2018/19 Audit Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.
+Systems of internal control.
 Budgetary control system.
-Financial capacity and skills, including plans for replacing the recently departed Head of Finance.
+Financial capacity and skills, including changes in Executive Manager - Finance and financial accountant roles.
 Arrangements for the prevention and detection of fraud.
-Through the understanding we have gained of the Council financial management processes from prior year audits, we are satisfied that the council has strong budget setting and financial monitoring arrangements in place.
-In view of the Scottish Government's new budget process (discussed further on page 25) we will confirm that underlying financial performance including any in-year changes to funding agreed with the Scottish Government, is transparently presented.
+We will monitor financial performance and outturn reports prepared by the Council in 2018/19.
+We will specifically consider the changes in the finance team in the year, monitoring the impact this has on ongoing financial management, including the year-end annual accounts process.
+No issues were identified with financial management in the 2017/18 audit.
+Audit Risk: Finance team capacity is insufficient to deal with the scale of work required.
+In 2017/18, we noted that there was a lack of reporting on progress against savings targets and linking of spend to outcomes.
+In view of the Scottish Government's new budget process (discussed further on page 28) we will confirm that underlying financial performance - including any in-year changes to funding agreed with the Scottish Government - is transparently presented.
 Audit Risk: The underlying financial performance of the Council is not transparently reported.
-Our fraud responsibilities and representations are detailed on pages 36 and 37.
+Our fraud responsibilities and representations are detailed on pages 38 and 39.